lshzndx/metabase/docs/administration-guide/04-managing-users.md

 ### Resetting the admin password

-If you're using Metabase Cloud, [contact support](https://www.metabase.com/help-premium/) to reset your admin password.
+If you're using VLink Cloud, [contact support](https://www.metabase.com/help-premium/) to reset your admin password.

-If you're a Metabase admin and have access to the server console, you can get Metabase to send you a password reset token:
+If you're a VLink admin and have access to the server console, you can get VLink to send you a password reset token:

-1. Stop the running Metabase application.
+1. Stop the running VLink application.
-2. Restart Metabase with `reset-password email@example.com`, where "email@example.com" is the email associated with the admin account:
+2. Restart VLink with `reset-password email@example.com`, where "email@example.com" is the email associated with the admin account:
     ```
     java -jar metabase.jar reset-password email@example.com
     ```
-3. Metabase will print out a random token like this:
+3. VLink will print out a random token like this:

     ```
     ...